leonardo-ra/PI/Setup/README.md

 You can set the remaining parameters as 0.0.0.0

-**Step 12:** Finally, press the *Teaching Pendant* icon on the welcome screen, and choose *Remote Control*.
+**Step 12:** Finally, press the *Teaching Pendant* icon on top-right corner of the welcome screen - it should read *Local* by default - switch to *Remote Control*.

 ### Run it!

-**Step 13:** After these steps, everything should be set for you to run the code on your machine remotely:
+**Step 13:** After these steps, everything should be set for you to run the code on your machine remotely.
+Just type this in your terminal:

 `python3 **nome final do programa.py**`